Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-12.md

-# Day 12 - Summer Training Report
+# Day 12 - Summer Training Daily Diary

-# Data Preprocessing: Feature Scaling, Encoding, and Final Dataset Preparation
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to complete the data preprocessing workflow by applying feature scaling, encoding categorical variables, and preparing the final dataset for Machine Learning model training.
+Today's training focused on completing the data preprocessing stage by applying feature scaling techniques, encoding categorical data, and preparing the final dataset for machine learning model training.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the importance of feature scaling in Machine Learning.
+2. Apply Min-Max Scaling and Standard Scaling to numerical features.
+3. Compare different feature scaling techniques.
+4. Convert categorical data into numerical form using One-Hot Encoding.
+5. Prepare the final dataset for model training.
+6. Save the processed dataset for future use.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Applied Min-Max Scaling to normalize numerical features.
+- Used Standard Scaling to standardize feature values.
+- Compared the results of both scaling techniques.
+- Created sample categorical columns for practice.
+- Converted categorical values into numerical form using One-Hot Encoding with `pd.get_dummies()`.
+- Verified the newly generated encoded columns.
+- Selected the required input features for machine learning.
+- Prepared the final preprocessed dataset.
+- Saved the processed dataset for use in the next stage of model development.

+---

 ## Topics Covered

-### 1. Feature Scaling
+### Feature Scaling
 - Importance of feature scaling in Machine Learning.
-- Understanding the effect of different feature ranges on model performance.
+- Effect of different feature ranges on model performance.
-- Introduction to:
-  - Min-Max Scaling
+- Introduction to Min-Max Scaling and Standard Scaling.
-  - Standard Scaling
-- Comparison between normalization and standardization.
+- Difference between normalization and standardization.

-### 2. Min-Max Scaling
+### Min-Max Scaling
 - Scaling numerical features to a fixed range.
 - Using `MinMaxScaler` from Scikit-learn.
-- Transforming numerical features for consistent model input.
+- Preparing consistent input values for machine learning models.

-### 3. Standard Scaling
+### Standard Scaling
 - Standardizing features using mean and standard deviation.
 - Using `StandardScaler` from Scikit-learn.
 - Understanding standardized feature values.

-### 4. One-Hot Encoding
+### One-Hot Encoding
 - Introduction to categorical data encoding.
 - Converting categorical variables into numerical format.
 - Creating dummy variables using `pd.get_dummies()`.
-- Understanding encoded feature representation.

-### 5. Final Dataset Preparation
+### Final Dataset Preparation

-- Selecting important input features for Machine Learning.
+- Selecting important input features.
-- Combining processed numerical and categorical features.
+- Combining processed numerical and categorical data.
-- Creating the final preprocessed dataset.
+- Preparing the final dataset for model training.
-- Saving the cleaned dataset for future model training.
+- Saving the cleaned dataset for future use.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Applied Min-Max Scaling to normalize numerical features.
-- Applied Standard Scaling to standardize feature values.
-- Compared the output of both scaling techniques.
-- Created categorical columns for practice.
-- Converted categorical values into numerical features using One-Hot Encoding.
-- Verified the generated encoded columns.
-- Selected the final set of input features required for Machine Learning.
-- Generated the final preprocessed dataset.
-- Saved the processed dataset for use in model training.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+By the end of today's training, I was able to:

-- Understand the importance of feature scaling in Machine Learning.
+- Understand the purpose of feature scaling in Machine Learning.
 - Differentiate between Min-Max Scaling and Standard Scaling.
 - Apply scaling techniques using Scikit-learn.
-- Convert categorical variables into numerical format using One-Hot Encoding.
+- Convert categorical data into numerical format using One-Hot Encoding.
-- Prepare a structured dataset suitable for Machine Learning algorithms.
+- Prepare a clean and structured dataset for machine learning models.
-- Complete the end-to-end preprocessing workflow before model development.
+- Complete the data preprocessing workflow before model training.

 ---

 ## Conclusion

-Today's session completed the data preprocessing pipeline by applying feature scaling, encoding categorical variables, and preparing the final dataset for Machine Learning.
-These preprocessing techniques ensure that data is clean, consistent, and ready for effective model training, forming an essential step in developing accurate and reliable Machine Learning models.
+Today's session completed the data preprocessing phase of the machine learning workflow.
+By applying feature scaling and encoding techniques, I learned how to prepare a clean and consistent dataset for model training.
+The practical exercises gave me a better understanding of the preprocessing steps required before developing machine learning models.